rayaman/multi/README.md

 # multi Version: 13.0.1 Bug fixes

+Found an issue?
+Please submit it and ill look into it!

 My multitasking library for lua.
 It is a pure lua binding, if you ignore the integrations and the love2d compat.
 If you find any bugs or have any issues, please let me know . **If you don't see a table of contents try using the ReadMe.html file.
 It is easier to navigate than readme**</br>

 INSTALLING